Studies in Human-Algorithm Interaction

 I find that the algorithms of high-finance, such as high-frequency trading algorithms, have been re-cast to fit a market paradigm compatible with non-practitioners, i.e. passive indexed investment strategies that follow the prescripts of Modern Portfolio Theory (MPT).
 I also demonstrate that as relations are formed between algorithms of “low-finance” and lay investors, the end-users of these systems similarly undergo a process of reconfiguration.
 By actively constructing passive investors, roboadvisors and their algorithms discipline their users and objectify them through automating investment decisions and enforcing a principle of “don’t do” vis-à-vis the market.

-Enacting the rational investor: non-professional market participants and the performativity of roboadvisors (2019)
+Enacting the rational actor: roboadvisors and the algorithmic performance of ideal types (2019)

 Non-professional (lay) investors appear to be the antithesis of rational economic man.
 They have been cast as less-informed, less-skilled, and less-knowledgeable than professional market practitioners, with an abundance of empirical evidence that they tend to lose money in the market, on average.
 This study builds the case that a new class of algorithmic financial advisor, commonly known as roboadvisors, enact non-professional investors as rational market actors…

 This is achieved through algorithmic devotion to modern portfolio theory (MPT), which the roboadvisors embody, automate, and perform, conjuring Homo economicus into existence.
 Through this exposition, I further show roboadvisors to be a particular case of economic performativity where the model performs the actor, rather than actors performing the market through the widespread use of a model.